Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 The main goal of this paper is to classify (or represent) all the definable equivalence relations over free and torsion-free hyperbolic groups.
 In particular, we aim at classifying all the imaginaries (non-reals) over these groups.
-Our concluding theorems (theorems 4.4 and 4.6) show that the basic definable equivalence relations are the only "essential" imaginaries.
-In particular, we show that if sorts are added for the 3 basic families of imaginaries (conjugation, left, right and double cosets of cyclic groups), then (definable) equivalence relations can be geometrically eliminated.
-Geometric elimination means that if $G$ is a free or torsion-free hyperbolic group, $p$ and $q$ are $m$-tuples, and $E(p,q)$, is a definable equivalence relation, then there exist some integers $s$ and $t$, and a definable multi-function:
+Our concluding theorems (theorems 4.4 and 4.5) show that the basic definable equivalence relations are the only "essential" imaginaries.
+In particular, we show that if sorts are added for the basic families of imaginaries (that are defined in section 2), then (definable) equivalence relations can be geometrically eliminated.
+Geometric elimination means that if $G$ is a free or a torsion-free hyperbolic group, $p$ and $q$ are $m$-tuples, and $E(p,q)$, is a definable equivalence relation, then there exist some integers $s$ and $t$, and a definable multi-function:

-where each of the $R_i$'s is a new sort for one of the 3 basic families of imaginaries (conjugation, left, right and double cosets of cyclic groups), the image of an element is uniformly bounded (and can be assumed to be of equal size), the multi-function is a class function, i.e., two elements in an equivalence class of $E(p,q)$ have the same image, and the multi-function $f$ separates between classes, i.e., the images of elements from distinct equivalence classes are distinct.
+where each of the $R_i$'s is a new sort for one of the basic families of imaginaries (that are defined in section 2), the image of an element is uniformly bounded (and can be assumed to be of equal size), the multi-function is a class function, i.e., two elements in an equivalence class of $E(p,q)$ have the same image, and the multi-function $f$ separates between classes, i.e., the images of elements from distinct equivalence classes are distinct.
 Furthermore, if $E(p,q)$ is coefficient-free, then we can choose the definable multi-function $f$ to be coefficient-free.

 In fact, we prove more than geometric elimination of imaginaries, as we do get a representation of (generic points in) the equivalence classes of a given definable equivalence relation as fibers over some (definable) parameters, where the definable parameters separate between classes, and for each equivalence class the definable parameters admit only boundedly many values up to the basic (definable) equivalence relations.